sav-che/TL-2/Authors/Poulsen, Viggo Albert {std. Poulsen}.md

-> [!cite] BHL link: this entry starts at [page 366](https://www.biodiversitylibrary.org/item/103624#page/380/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 366](https://www.biodiversitylibrary.org/page/33189837) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Poulsen, Viggo Albert (1855-1919), Danish botanist; high school teacher 1876-1909; student of and assistant with E. Warming; Dr. phil.
-Copenhagen 1888; from 1893 lecturer, from 1902 professor of botany at the Copenhagen pharmaceutical school; worked at Bogor, Java 1894-1895. (*Poulsen*).
+Copenhagen 1888; from 1893 lecturer, from 1902 professor of botany at the Copenhagen pharmaceutical school; worked at Bogor, Java 1894-1895.
+**Abbreviated name**: *Poulsen*

 #### Herbarium and types